mks21998/Urban-Sound-Classification/README.md

 # Urban-Sound-Classification
-Let us have a better practical overview in a real life project, the Urban Sound challenge.
-This practice problem is meant to introduce you to audio processing in the usual classification scenario.
+Let us have a better practical overview in a real life project, the Urban Sound Classification.

 The dataset contains 8732 sound excerpts (<=4s) of urban sounds from 10 classes, namely: